abhioncbr/Cloud-Resources/gcp/README.md

 ## Cloud Resources - GCP
-This sub-repo is for onboarding and maintaing resources on GCP.
+This sub-repo is for onboarding and maintaining resources on GCP.